cbeust/kash/README.md

 This file is a JSON file that lets you configure Kash with a few parameters:

 - `classPath`:  An array of strings pointing to the classpath that Kash will be started with.
-- `scriptPath`: An array of strings pointing to directories where scripts are located
+- `scriptPath`: An array of strings pointing to directories where scripts are located.

 Here is a sample `~/.kash.json`: